nkernis/blog.noahkernis.com/content/posts/itp/spring_2020/critical_communications/00_a_communications_protocol/index.md

 *Who made it?*

 The Network Working Group working on the original ARPANET.
-Many people were invloved with various aspects and are refernece in the original RFC.
+Many people were involved with various aspects and are reference in the original RFC.

 The RFC was written by Vinton Cerf, Yogen Dalal, and Carl Sunshine.